nvoynov/clean/README.md

     $ bundle install

-In case you would decide to try [Punch](https://github.com/nvoynov/punch.git), you can skip this step and run `$ punch clone clean` that will copy Clean's sources into your project lib.
+**But** unless you develop a simple script, I'd rather suggest another way.
+Clean is just a small set of core "starter" concepts of an application; every application evolves as time goes and these concepts might also evolve along.
+That's why the more natural way would be just copying it inside your `lib` folder.
+And this stuff can be easily done with [Punch](https://github.com/nvoynov/punch.git) - just run `$ punch clone clean` that will do the work for you.

 ## Usage

-Don't know what to say here actually, so I's rather give you some examples of usage and again through [Punch](https://github.com/nvoynov/punch.git) source code.
+Just a few words here.
+You can see the docs (run `yardoc`) where I sketched out some examples of usage for each of these concepts individually.
+And below you can find a few real examples of applying some of those through [Punch](https://github.com/nvoynov/punch.git) source code.

 ### Sentry